Center for Extended Learning (CEL)

 According to the Department of Defense directive 1322.8, all students completing a degree on the Minot Air Force Base must do one of the following: 1) successfully complete an introduction to computer science course as one of their program electives, or 2) present evidence (credential, transcript etc.) that computer literacy has been obtained.

-All military members using tuition assistance who wish to withdraw from courses or the university must complete the required form through the base education office and complete MSU’s withdrawal procedures.
+All military members using tuition assistance who wish to drop courses or withdraw from the semester must complete the appropriate drop/withdrawal procedures with Minot State and visit with their Education Center to adjust their tuition assistance account.
 Failure to follow the drop/withdrawal procedures will result in a failing grade for each course for which the student has enrolled.

 Minot State University is dedicated to the development of anytime, quality, flexible, online education.
-Our online courses allow students to receive undergraduate, graduate, or continuing education in the convenience of home, office, or school.
-These courses reflect the same rigorous academic and faculty standards that apply to the University’s traditional programs and fulfill certain degree requirements.
-A current listing of certificate and degree programs is available on the MSU Online web site.
+Our online courses allow students to take graduate courses in the convenience of their home, office, or school.
+These courses reflect the same rigorous academic standards that apply to the University’s traditional programs.
+A current listing of certificate and degree programs is available on the Minot State Online web site.

 Registration for CEL Credit Activities